JuusoJ/Testing_homepage/README.md

 ```markdown
 robot -d Ailea_fi/results Ailea_fi/tests/Ailea_fi.robot
 ```
+Result and log files should emerge to logs folder

 The `test cases`_ are located in the ``login_tests`` directory.
 They can be executed using the ``robot`` command::